davischris/AltairDuino680/README.md

 ## Notes

-- This version avoids double echo problems seen in some serial configurations by emulating the ACIA more faithfully
+- This version currently has a double echo problem when running Altair 680 BASIC.
+This can be solved by turing off the local echo in your terminal emulator.
 - The same BASIC ROM and S-records are used as with a physical Altair 680 to ensure compatibility

 ## License